Individual Therapy and Couples Counselling

-Whether you're seeking support around intimacy, communication, conflict, coming out, mental health or navigating wider social and systemic pressures, our work together will be a space for healing, exploration and growth.
+Whether you're seeking support around intimacy, communication, conflict, coming out, mental health, or navigating wider social and systemic pressures, our work together will provide a space for healing, exploration, and growth.

 Finding the right therapist